 What Applying for a US Entry Waiver Entails

-An application for a US entry waiver must be sent to the Department of Homeland Security (DHS) in the United States.
+An application for US waiver must be sent to the Department of Homeland Security (DHS) in the United States.
 This application must abide by the DHS’s specific and often-changing requirements – it is best to find counsel when searching for these requirements.
 Preparing and gathering all the necessary information for a US Entry Waiver can take from three to ten months, and then the DHS can take anywhere from 5 to 10 months to review your application.
 As such, it is a good idea to start your US Entry Waiver process long before you would like to cross the border.

 It is important to be mindful of what is necessary to travel to the United States to avoid complications.
 For a full consultation on how to legally and safely cross the border into the United States, contact Pardon Applications of Canada.